How we process your application

 - Landline phone bill

 In some circumstances we will make an unannounced visit to your home.

-If care is shared between two parents we will need to see a copy of the court order that confirms the arrangement.
-If you cannot provide the court order we will use the address of the parent who receives child benefit.
+If care is shared between two parents please send a copy of the court order that details who the child lives with the majority of the time.
+If care is shared equally or you do not have a court order in place, we will use the address of the parent who receives child benefit.
+Recent changes of recipient will not be accepted.
 You will need to send us a copy of your child benefit award for the last two years.

 When you apply for a school place you are agreeing that anyone else considered a ‘parent’ for your child can be provided with the information within your application including the names of your preferred schools.